Google SERP Checker

 Once you’ve used a SERP checker tool to identify your ranking across multiple search engines, you need a strategy for improving it.
 Snagging the top spot isn’t necessarily imperative to the success of your business, but having effective metadata is.
 What is metadata and how does it impact the ranking of your website?
 As is briefly explained above, metadata is text that appears within the code of your site and explains what users will find on the page.
 There are several different kinds of metadata, with the following three being the most common:

-- Metatitle: Your website’s metatitle is the title that appears in actual search engine results and at the top of the page in a browser.
-An effective metatitle will briefly indicate the website’s contents and name and be between 50 and 60 characters.
+Your website’s meta title is the title that appears in actual search engine results and at the top of the page in a browser.
+An effective meta title will briefly indicate the website’s contents and name and be between 50 and 60 characters.

-- Metadescription: A Metadescription appears below a metatitle in search engine results, and at about 155 characters, it should give a brief synopsis of the exact content included on the page and include a call to action that encourages users to click through and view the site.
+A meta description appears below a meta title in search engine results, and at about 155 characters, it should give a brief synopsis of the exact content included on the page and include a call to action that encourages users to click through and view the site.

-- Meta Tags: Unlike a metatitle and metadescription, meta tags are not immediately visible to website visitors.
+Unlike a meta title and meta description, meta tags are not immediately visible to website visitors.
 Instead, they are included in the code of the page and indicate the keywords that are most relevant to the content included on your website.

 How is all of this relevant to a SERP checker tool?
 A SERP checker will be able to analyze the effectiveness of your metadata and how it is impacting your rank.
 A checker can, for example, tell you your rank across several search engines based on the keywords you are testing for.
 If you achieve lower rankings with certain keywords, you can strategically revise your meta tags to use more advantageous keywords and thus achieve a higher ranking.